ThebyteCoders913/java-development/README.md

 # java-development
- This is belong to Java Baisc covering topic like variable, datatypes, literals, keyword ,userinput, typecasting operators ,number system ,loops ,conditionals , function and method
+ This is belong to Java Baisc covering topic like variable, datatypes, literals, keyword ,userinput, typecasting ,operators ,number system ,loops ,conditionals , function and method